-(1) As described above, bonus awards under the EIP are based on the achievement of a combination of financial performance by the Company individual goals by each named executive.
+- (1) As described above, bonus awards under the EIP and SIP are based on the achievement of a combination of financial performance by the Company individual goals by each named executive.
 Until 80% of the Net Cash flow Target is reached, the executive is not eligible to receive a bonus.
 Therefore, the threshold bonus is \$0.
-The target payment for each individual is based on the achievement of 100% of the Net Cash Flow Target.
-In 2007, the Net Cash Flow target was exceeded by more than 110% and the maximum bonus was earned on the financial component of the bonus calculation.
-The maximum bonus also includes the achievement of all individual goals set by each named executive.

-- (2) The option awards were issued under the LTIP.
-Provided the named executive officer remains continuously employed with the Company, the option awards will vest with respect to 33% of the underlying shares on the first anniversary of the grant date (May 17, 2008 (August 31, 2008 for Mr. Acree) and December 4, 2008) and one-thirty-sixth of the underlying shares upon the completion of each full month following the first year anniversary, such that all options are fully vested on the third anniversary of the grant date. - (3) The amounts shown reflect the grant date fair value of the applicable option awards computed for financial reporting purposes in accordance with SFAS 123R.
-The valuation was made on the assumptions more fully described in the Company's Annual Report for the year ended December 31, 2007 in Note 13 of the Notes to the Consolidated Financial Statements.
+The target payment represents the amount paid relating to the 2008 EIP and SIP.(2)The option awards were issued under the LTIP.
+Provided the named executive officer remains continuously employed with the Company, the option awards will vest with respect to 33% of the underlying shares on the first anniversary of the grant date (October 7, 2009) and one-thirty-sixth of the underlying shares upon the completion of each full month following the first year anniversary, such that all options are fully vested on the third anniversary of the grant date. - (3) The amounts shown reflect the grant date fair value of the applicable option awards computed for financial reporting purposes in accordance with SFAS 123R.
+The valuation was made on the assumptions more fully described in the Company's Annual Report on Form 10-K for the year ended December 31, 2008 in Note 10 "Stock-Based Compensation" in the Notes to the Consolidated Financial Statements.